Skip to main content

 I have a disability.
 Do I have to pay to visit?

-Disabled visitors are able to claim a free sightseeing admission ticket for themselves and an accompanying carer or necessary companion.
+Disabled visitors are able to claim a free sightseeing admission ticket for themselves and an accompanying carer or companion.
 These tickets can be booked in advance or requested when you arrive.

 You can read more about accessibility at the Cathedral.